 An analysis of the quarterly results over the quarters from inception shows a significant change in financial performance primarily due to the completion of the spin-out transaction and activities from a start-up.
-Transactions incurred to date, consist of legal and CEO fees.
+Transactions incurred to date, consist primarily of legal, listing expense and consulting fees.